 4) In atrial tachycardia ECG will typically show a P wave with a morphology that differs from a sinus morphology.

 5) In a typical AVNRT the retrograde atrial activation is nearly simultaneous with the QRS complex (P wave will be invisible or will deform the last portion of QRS).
-In orthodromic AVRT a retrograde P wave (coming from the ventricle to the atrium through the accessory pathway) is usually seen in the early part of the ST segment (see Manifest and Concealed Accessory Pathways).
+In orthodromic AVRT a retrograde P wave (coming from the ventricle to the atrium through the accessory pathway) is usually seen in the early part of the ST segment but later than we would expect with AVNRT (see Manifest and Concealed Accessory Pathways).
 Both AVNRT and orthodromic AVRT are forms of short-RP tachycardias.
 A long-RP tachycardia is usually an atrial tachycardia or rarely an uncommon form of AVRT or atypical AVNRT.

 Classification of antiarrhythmic drugs: see Table 3.4-1.